-I study the lived experiences of immigrants, focusing on how federal and local immigration laws and race/ethnicity influence these experiences both in the United States and internationally.
+Sociologist studying the lived experiences of immigrants, focusing on the roles of immigration law and race/ethnicity in shaping these experiences across the United States and globally.

-I am a first-generation, formerly undocumented/DACA sociology Ph.D.
+Jozef C. Robles is a sociology Ph.D.
 Candidate at the University of California, Irvine.
-The primary focus of my research agenda is to explore issues of immigration, race/ethnicity, and law through a variety of research methods, particularly emphasizing interview and ethnographic methodologies, to gain a nuanced understanding of their societal impacts.
+The primary focus of his research agenda is to explore issues of immigration, race/ethnicity, and law through a variety of research methods, particularly emphasizing interview and ethnographic methodologies, to gain a nuanced understanding of their societal impacts.

-My work has been published in the Journal of Ethnic and Migration Studies, Critical Sociology, Border Criminologies, and Context Magazine, and has received support from several grants and fellowships, including the Russell Sage Foundation, the Institute for Humane Studies, the UCI Center for Latin America and Caribbean Studies, and the UCI Center for Organizational Research.
+Jozef’s work has been published in the Journal of Ethnic and Migration Studies, Critical Sociology, Border Criminologies, and Contexts Magazine, and has received support from several grants and fellowships, including those from the American Sociological Association and the Russell Sage Foundation.
+His work has also been honored with the Cristina Maria Riegos Student Paper Award by the ASA Latinx Sociology Section, and received additional recognition and support from the Law and Society Association, the Ford Foundation (Honorable Mention), the Institute for Humane Studies, and the University of California, Berkeley.

 • Ph.D, Sociology